Wilbur Smith: Courtney

-Ballantyne series
+Ballantyne

-The Ballantyne Novels chronicle the lives of the Ballantyne family, from the 1860s through the 1980s, against a background of the history of Rhodesia (now Zimbabwe).
-The fifth novel seeks to combine the Ballantyne narrative with that of Smith's other family saga, The Courtney Novels.
+The 'original' Ballantyne Novel series chronicles the lives of the Ballantyne family, from the 1860s through the 1980s, against a background of the history of Rhodesia (now Zimbabwe).
+Three further novels were published between 2005 and 2024 (Triumph of the Sun series), which combine the Ballantyne narrative with that of Smith's other family saga, The Courtney Novels.
+An eighth novel was published in 2020, which is a prequel to the original series.

 The books are set in the following time periods: